Dainiell/Dainiell/README.md

 ### 📜 About Me
 I am a 20-year-old IT student specializing in Mobile Development, entirely focused on carving out my path as an iOS Engineer.
 For me, tech isn't just about writing code; it's about translating natural curiosity into clean, user-centered mobile applications.
 I actively document this growth and share my build journey with the developer community on YouTube.
-My engineering mindset is heavily backed by a practical background in Data Analytics.
-Mastering SQL, complex data organization, and pattern recognition has trained me to approach application architecture with high attention to detail and a structured, problem-solving lens.
-I'm constantly exploring new layers of Swift and native iOS frameworks, aiming to build digital products that are both highly practical and beautifully designed
+I am constantly exploring new layers of Swift and native iOS frameworks, aiming to approach application architecture with high attention to detail and a structured, problem-solving lens.
+My goal is to consistently build native digital products that are both highly practical and beautifully designed.

 ---